Farragut, Tennessee

-Farragut is a suburban town located in Knox and Loudon counties in the State of Tennessee, United States.
+Farragut is a suburban town located in Knox county in the State of Tennessee, United States.
 The town's population was 23,506 at the 2020 census.
 It is included in the Knoxville Metropolitan Area.
-The town is named in honor of Hispanic American and Union Admiral David Farragut, who was born just east of Farragut at Campbell's Station in 1801, and fought in the American Civil War.
+The town is named in honor of Union Admiral David Farragut, who was born just east of Farragut at Campbell's Station in 1801, and fought in the American Civil War.

 History

 The area was originally known as Campbell's Station after a fort and stage coach station erected by Captain David Campbell (1753–1832) in 1787.
 The brick Campbell's Station Inn was built in 1810 and still stands on Kingston Pike within sight of the Farragut Town Hall.
 The Civil War Battle of Campbell's Station was fought there on November 16, 1863.

 The historic unincorporated village of Concord (listed on the National Register of Historic Places) was founded in 1854 just east of what would become the eastern boundary of Farragut.
 Concord is located on the main rail line to Atlanta and main channel of the Tennessee River, and was an important transloading center for the Tennessee marble industry in the late 19th century.
-Picturesque buildings and antebellum homes sit along the river, as well as several very old churches.
+Picturesque buildings, antebellum homes as well as several very old churches sit along the river.

 The original Farragut High School was built by the community in 1904, and moved to its current location in 1976.
 Some parts of Farragut are zoned for Hardin Valley Academy in the neighboring suburb of Hardin Valley, built in 2008.

 In early December 1979, the Knoxville City Council would vote to annex right-of-way acreage of I-40 in the Farragut area, prompting community residents to petition an incorporation election.
 On January 16, 1980, Farragut would vote to incorporate as a town preventing further annexation by Knoxville, which was trying to shore up its tax base by annexing affluent communities along Kingston Pike.
 The effort was led by a group of citizens who called themselves the Farragut Community Group.
 The first mayor, Bob Leonard, was elected April 1, 1980, along with four aldermen.
-Alderman Eddy Ford became mayor in 1993 and served in that position until April 2009, when he failed to win re-election, losing to Dr. Ralph McGill, another of the original founders of the town government.
+Alderman Eddy Ford became mayor in 1993 and served in that position until April 2009, when he failed to win re-election, losing to Dr. Ralph McGill, an original founders of the town government.